bluedeepart/bluedeepart/README.md

-# Hi 👋, I'm Deepti Rathor
+# Hi 👋, I'm Deepti Devi

 ### A passionate Front-end Developer from India